corn-mendoza/Workshop-v3/README.md

 - [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) - Optional, needed to run Eureka and Config servers locally

 ## Design
-While the workshop applications help demonstrate the functionality of Pivotal Application Services and Spring Cloud Services using Steeltoe, there is a need to expose some of the underlying workings of these applications.
+While the Steeltoe workshop application helps demonstrate the functionality of Pivotal Application Services and Spring Cloud Services using Steeltoe, there was a need to expose some of the underlying workings of these applications running on PAS.
 This workshop and demo will help users better understand how PAS can help developers deploy at scale.
 Some additional techniques are used in the development of these applications such as utilizing service client libraries and shared model libraries.

 The following are some of the patterns used in development: